-The Head of School, through its designees, shall conduct an investigation into the complaint promptly after receiving the complaint.
-In the course of its investigation, the Head of School and/or its designees shall contact those individuals that have been referred to as having pertinent information related to the complaint.
+The Principal, through its designees, shall conduct an investigation into the complaint promptly after receiving the complaint.
+In the course of its investigation, the Principal and/or its designees shall contact those individuals that have been referred to as having pertinent information related to the complaint.
 Strict timelines cannot be set for conducting the investigation because each set of circumstances is different.
-The Head of School and/or its designees will make sure that the complaint is handled as quickly as is feasible.
-After completing the formal investigation, the Head of School shall contact the individual who filed the complaint regarding the outcome of its investigation and its determination as to whether any corrective action is warranted.
+The Principal and/or its designees will make sure that the complaint is handled as quickly as is feasible.
+After completing the formal investigation, the Principal shall contact the individual who filed the complaint regarding the outcome of its investigation and its determination as to whether any corrective action is warranted.